DigBioLab/ExpoSeq/README.md

 ## For Collaborators
 open a new project and pull the repository (link in browser) to your IDE.
-Then, install the libraries with pip install requirements.txt
+Then, install the libraries with pip install -r requirements.txt